l8nite/JsonApiNet/README.md

       }
     }

-And we want to parse this response and into an `Article` class:
+And we want to parse this response into an `Article` class:

     public class Article {
         public Guid Id { get; set; }